M

 Join the Academy

-Types of freelance English teachers
+Types of independent English teachers

-Freelance teachers who use a marketplace
+2. Freelance teachers who use online marketplaces

-An ESL marketplace, like italki or Preply, essentially acts as a “middleman,” allowing you to advertise yourself on their platform to the students they’ve recruited.
 Working via a marketplace falls somewhere in between running your own business and working with an ESL company, as you’ll be in charge of your schedule and rates but won’t have to handle things like payments and student recruitment.

 What does teaching with a marketplace look like?